-Knowledge - at the end of the module the learner will have been exposed to the following: Learning Outcomes a) Acquisition of new and second-hand tonnage and would have become familiar with the main standard form agreements for such acquisitions; b) Ship mortgages and hypothecs; c) Maritime liens and privileges; d) The nature, importance and legal consequences of the attribution of nationality to ships; e) The regimes for the registration of vessels on a comparative basis; f) Recent trends in the registration of vessels, such as bareboat charter registration; and g) The prevailing international conventions on both ship mortgages and hypothecs and maritime liens and privileges.
-Skills - at the end of the module the learner will have acquired the following skills: The learner will be able to: a) Apply the knowledge acquired in their respective areas of employment, especially in their maritime administrations; b) Apply the knowledge acquired when representing clients, especially sellers, buyers, brokers, shipowners and creditors; c) Identify the court where disputes can be submitted; and d) Apply the knowledge acquired in case of disputes arising from claims against ships.
-Judgment Skills and Critical Abilities This section has been made sufficiently open to accommodate both vocational and academic orientations.
+Knowledge - at the end of the module the learner will have been exposed to the following:

+- Acquisition of new and second-hand tonnage and would have become familiar with the main standard form agreements for such acquisitions; - b) Ship mortgages and hypothecs; - c) Maritime liens and privileges; - d) The nature, importance and legal consequences of the attribution of nationality to ships; - e) The regimes for the registration of vessels on a comparative basis; - f) Recent trends in the registration of vessels, such as bareboat charter registration; and - g) The prevailing international conventions on both ship mortgages and hypothecs and maritime liens and privileges.

+Skills - at the end of the module the learner will have acquired the following skills:

+- a) Apply the knowledge acquired in their respective areas of employment, especially in their maritime administrations; - b) Apply the knowledge acquired when representing clients, especially sellers, buyers, brokers, shipowners and creditors; - c) Identify the court where disputes can be submitted; and - d) Apply the knowledge acquired in case of disputes arising from claims against ships.

+This section has been made sufficiently open to accommodate both vocational and academic orientations.
 Applicants can refer to Judgement Skills, or Critical Abilities (critical skills, dispositions, values and actions), or both.

-The learner will be able to: a) Advice on the rules and regulations governing the areas addressed in this module; b) Advise on the procedures to be followed for the registration of ships; c) Advice on the standard forms of contracts and documents to be used when concluding such contracts; and e) Advise on the methods parties can resort to settle their disputes.
+- a) Advice on the rules and regulations governing the areas addressed in this module; - b) Advise on the procedures to be followed for the registration of ships; - c) Advice on the standard forms of contracts and documents to be used when concluding such contracts; and - e) Advise on the methods parties can resort to settle their disputes.

+Module-Specific Communication Skills

+(Over and above those mentioned in Section B)

+The learner will be able to:

+a) Draft contracts for acquisition of ships;

+b) Draft ship mortgage agreements;

+c) Liaise with the relevant authorities for the registration of ships;

+and

+d) Represent clients in case of disputes.

+Total Number of

+ECTS / ECVET of this 4 ECTS / ECVETs

+Module

-Module-Specific Communication Skills (Over and above those mentioned in Section B) The learner will be able to: a) Draft contracts for acquisition of ships; b) Draft ship mortgage agreements; c) Liaise with the relevant authorities for the registration of ships; and d) Represent clients in case of disputes.
-Total Number of ECTS / ECVET of this Module Assessment of the module The module will be assessed through writen assignments and writen exams.
+Assessment of the module The module will be assessed through writen assignments and writen exams.
 Assignments: 30 % and Written Exams: 70%.